S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

    - Click the connect button.
 A Metamask popup will appear, asking if you want to connect.
 Accept using the deployer account.

-2. **Check Voting Status:**
+2. **Check Campaign Count:**

-   - View the Voting status in the Vote Panel:
+   - View the Campaign Count on the main dashboard:
      <div style="text-align: center;">
        <img src="src/morpheus-screeshoot/votingPanel.png" alt="Voting Panel" style="width:500px">
      </div>

-3. **Start an Election:**
+3. **Start a Campaign:**

-   - Visit the Administrator Panel to initiate an election:
+   - Create a new Campaign in the main Panel:
      <div style="text-align: center;">
        <img src="src/ui-screenshoot/start-election.jpg" alt="Start Election" style="width:300px">
      </div>
-   - Provide election details (title, candidates, duration) and click the "Start Election" button.
+   - Provide campaign details (description and minimum contribution in wei) and click the "Create Campaign" button.

-4. **Register Voters:**
+4. **Contribute:**

+   - Participate in the campaign by contributing. (manager or/and supporter)

    <div style="text-align: center;">
      <img src="src/ui-screenshoot/register-voters.jpg" alt="Register Voters" style="width:300px">
    </div>

-5. **Monitor Ongoing Election:**
+5. **Check balance campaign:**

-   - Return to the Vote Panel to view ongoing election information.
+   - Return to the Campaign Panel to view ongoing campaign information.

-6. **Cast a Vote:**
+6. **Create a request:**

-   - Participate in the election by casting your vote.

-7. **End the Election:**
+   - Manager can create a request.

+7. **Approve request:**

-   - In the Admin Panel, conclude the election by clicking the "End Election" button.
+   - In Campaign Panel, approve requests made by ccampaign manager.

-8. **Mint Results:**
+8. **Finalize request:**

-   - Once the election is completed, mint the results using the "Mint Results" button.
+   - Once the campaign is completed, finalize requests to release funds.

-9. **Reinitialize Election:**

-   - After everything is finished, reinitialize the election by clicking on "Reinitialize" in the Admin Panel.

-10. **Console Logs:**
+9. **Console Logs:**

 - Open your browser's developer console (F12) to view relevant console logs while navigating the app.